anshuman23/anshumans-blog/about.md

 tags: about
 ---

 I am incoming Computer Science PhD candidate at the University of California, Davis.
-I am currently working on [Tensorflex](https://github.com/anshuman23/tensorflex) as part of Google Summer of Code.
+I am currently working on my proposed project-- [Tensorflex](https://github.com/anshuman23/tensorflex) as part of Google Summer of Code.

 To check out my list of publications, my CV and all the other gory details, visit my website [here](https://anshuman23.github.io)